 “By me kings reign, and princes decree justice.”
 (Proverbs 8:15)

 Back then, most people worked on land managed by feudal lords.
 Eventually, European empires expanded, and new technologies came along, creating new ways of living.
-Then a bunch of writers started emphasizing the importance of people over the system.
+Then, a bunch of writers started emphasizing the importance of people over the system.
 John Locke thought people had a right to own stuff (Locke, 1690).
 Though Locke’s rights were mostly for property owners, Locke opened the door for people to add more rights, which was good.
 Unfortunately, people built industry to serve people with little concern for how it affected the environment: even today, supporters of the industry claim to help people.
 Since hurting the environment hurts us, industrial civilization resembles the abuser who tries to help in the wrong way.

 We would be wrong to assume all belief systems failed.
 We still find modernism in the United States and Japan, where science, democracy, and capitalism continue the cultural improvements that have been developing since the Renaissance.